keithrbennett/keithrbennett.github.io/blog/_posts/2019-11-13-enumerables-short-and-sweet.md

 ---
-title: Using Ruby Enumerables to Make Your Code Short and Sweet
+title: Ruby Enumerables Make Your Code Short and Sweet
-date: 2019-11-12
 ---

 One of the most amazing things about Ruby is the richness of its `Enumerable` library; there are _so many_ things it can do.
 Another is Ruby's ability to express intent with the utmost conciseness and clarity.
 However, out in the wild I very often see code that fails to take full advantage of these qualities.